Patolbabu131/Event-Management/README.md

 # Add Expense
 ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/deda3f16-35f2-46cf-b151-c9bfef41118b)
 # 11. EventCouponAssignmentMapping
 - Before going to add attendees, we need to assign coupons to the Executive Member so they can assign coupons to the user.
-(Only executive member can assign coupon to the user)
 # Dashboard
 ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/a5d819af-6a9a-43bd-a435-a01fa7524741)
 - When you select coupon form dropdown list, you can see the coupon list
 ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/75b85613-e2d1-45aa-9560-dd88139a4a6a)

 - We can assign coupons to executive members in two ways.
-- 1. For single coupon select EM form the dropdown list and save
+- 1. For single coupon, select EM form the dropdown list and save
   ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/49bcb8f5-6a50-40c4-815e-457ba8c3e357)
-  2. For Assigning multiple coupons at once in three steps
+  2. For Assigning multiple coupons at once, there are three steps
   ![image](https://github.com/Patolbabu131/Event-management-system-/assets/97328289/70488b8f-b3e2-48a1-8543-03f60bcc01bc)
 - When coupon is assigned to Attendee, then the coupon is booked and then we can not change the executive member
 # 12. Attendee.